 The Pilgrim House is a ministry that strives to be a ministry of times, places, and resources for the moments in pilgrimage when you need to rest.
 It is in these moments that we feast, share, and imagine.
 It is here where we make our sign-posts and consider the paths we’ve taken.
-The Pilgrim House will include reflective blog entries, encouraging podcasts, celebratory liturgies in various locations, and learning events.
-The Pilgrim House will hopefully be an ever-changing way to stop and re-discover the beauty and wonder of Christianity in new expressions of faith.
+It will hopefully be an ever-changing way to stop and re-discover the beauty and wonder of Christianity in new expressions of faith.

 After being raised by fundamentalists, educated by evangelicals and reformed and Anglicans, and time spent ministering among Anabaptists, I now consider myself a post-denominational pastor to pilgrims who are hurt, wandering, or simply curious and questioning, and I hope that this new turn in the path will lead to peace and hope for those that journey with me.

 The Pilgrim House is progressive in its theology, sacramental in its outlook, and liturgical in its practice.
 It isn’t for everyone, and that’s okay.

 So, where can we go from here?

 - You can learn more about me here, or follow on Twitter.